FyDininno/ObsidianOnline/content/Research/UCSD Classes/NANO 119/Homework/Homework 1.md

 	1. Take the CHEM 41 series.
 3. There are no airtags thin enough to be slapped onto my earbud charging case.
 	1. Create a flexible silicone chip and sell it for money, and then forget about worrying about your earbuds because you are so wealthy.
+4. Light cannot be sorted efficiently for the use of solar panels
+	1. Use GRIN lenses to sort the light into different wavelengths
+5. The electrical power grid is too inefficient due to power generation and large losses in transportation
+	1. Localize energy sources via thin film solar panels
+6. Progress in nanoengineering is too slow because we are only focusing on materials which were theorized several decades ago.
+	1. We must explore new materials rather than optimizing old ones.
+7.